sul-dlss-deprecated/workflow-archiver/README.md

 Archives completed object workflow entries to a separate archive table.

-Objects not versionable until workflows are archived, because presently we have no mechanism for handling multiple versions heading into the preservation core.
+Objects are not versionable until workflows are archived, because presently we have no mechanism for handling multiple versions heading into the preservation core.